 Judges at the Institution of Civil Engineers South West (ICE) have awarded the bridge the ‘Judges Special Award’.
 Miranda Housden, Director of ICE South West, said: “This is a charming project that warmed the hearts of the judges.
 The design was perfectly engineered for its environment and definitely worth stopping by next time you are visiting the garden.”

 Building Trelissick's bridge

-Below is a simple timeline of the project, outlining important milestones and moments of interest.
-This will be continually updated as the works unfold over the coming months.
+Below is a timeline of the project to replace and raise funds for a new bridge, outlining important milestones and moments of interest.
 Starting from the latest development the timeline runs backwards through time; press the + signs for more information about each point.

 20 Feb 18

 Landscaping around the new bridge